j-zimmermann/PyVISAScope/README.md

 This small script is based on a [github repo](https://github.com/lab11/pyVisa_Tek_MSO2000) by Ye-Sheng Kuo.
 Thanks for giving me the permission to use and share your code!

-Currently, this script works for a Tektronix TDS2014B.
+Currently, this script works for Tektronix TDS2014B, RIGOL DS1000Z and SDS1104X-E scopes and all scopes that share the same programming interface as the listed models.

 # Requirements for windows users